• Skip to main content

 Your body will respond to the demands that you impose.

-As long as you keep sitting on the couch, your body will not transform.
+As long as you keep sitting on the couch, chair, or recliner, your body will not transform.

 However, when you start deadlifting, you will be demanding tremendous effort from your entire body.